Negatseg/readme-generator/Develop/userREADME.md

 yes

 ## Questions
-Please review https://github.com/Negatseg/readme-generator or email: negash@gmail.com
+If you questions, Please review https://github.com/Negatseg/readme-generator or reachout to email: negash@gmail.com

-## Email
-undefined